camielv/wildlife-monitoring/dataset/README.md

 ![Verschoor Aerial Cow Dataset](dataset.png "Verschoor Aerial Cow Dataset")

 This folder contains the Verschoor Cow Aerial dataset.
-It contains the following:
+It entails:
 - Makefile to download the videos.
 - Frame by frame annotations for the videos in videos.
 - The annotated videos.
 - The original videos.

 Usage
 -----